rectitude-open/filament-news/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](https://github.com/rectitude-open/filament-news/pulls)

 Filament News is a Filament plugin that provides a comprehensive news management interface for your application.
-It's designed to help you quickly set up a backend for managing news articles, complete with common features such as **categories, tags, featured images, summaries, weight, and revision history**.
+It's designed to help you quickly set up a backend for managing news articles, complete with common features such as **categories, tags, featured images, summaries, weight, SEO optimization, and version tracking**.
 This package streamlines the process of integrating a robust news system into your Filament admin panel.

 This package is also a standalone part of a CMS project: [FilaPress](https://github.com/rectitude-open/filapress).